Philip Allman

 Instructed as disclosure counsel in two high-profile cases.

-• The most recent instructions related to the Hillsborough disaster which involved analysing statements, exhibits and reports obtained throughout a thirty-year period.
+• The Hillsborough disaster which involved analysing statements, exhibits and reports obtained throughout a thirty-year period.
 It also necessitated a hybrid-approach to disclosure combining the pre-CPIA disclosure regime with the current test for disclosure.

-• The other related to a banking corruption case with over 300,000 pages of evidence.
-Due to the significant volume of work there was a large amount of LLP material which had to be carefully considered as well as multiple disclosure requests from the defence.
+• The HBOS banking corruption case with over 300,000 pages of evidence.
+There was a large amount of LLP material which had to be carefully considered as well as multiple disclosure requests from the defence.

 Education